Good Weights: Proactive, Adaptive Dead Reckoning Fusion for Continuous and Robust Visual SLAM: Conclusion

 \subsubsection{Adaptive Weighting Formulation}

-We introduce a score $Q_t \in [ 0, 1]$ to represent the health of visual tracking at time $t$.
+The score $Q_t \in [ 0, 1]$ is introduced to represent the health of visual tracking at time $t$.
 A value of $Q_t = 1$ indicates strong and stable tracking, while $Q_t = 0$ means no visual constraints are available.
 The DR prior information is scaled as

 where $\Sigma_{d0}^{-1}$ is the nominal DR information matrix.
-We interpolate the DR weight $\alpha$ between lower and upper bounds $\alpha_{\min}$ and $\alpha_{\max}$ as a function of the tracking quality $Q_t$.
+The DR weight is interpolated $\alpha$ between lower and upper bounds $\alpha_{\min}$ and $\alpha_{\max}$ as a function of the tracking quality $Q_t$.
 To handle the large dynamic range, interpolation is performed in log-space:

 From the linearized system of Eq.~\eqref{eq:ba}, the Hessian takes the form with two parts:

 The DR term $J_d^T \Sigma_{d0}^{-1} J_d$, introduces constraints on the full 6-DoF pose, producing dense block fill-ins in the Hessian.
 These constraints provide auxiliary support when visual measurements are sparse or unreliable, ensuring that the pose graph remains well connected and the optimization stable.
 The adaptive prior acts as a regularizing term to maintain optimization conditioning when visual tracking fails.